entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 126; Choo et al. (2017), Character 294; King et al. (2017), Character 76; Castiello (2018), Character 78; Zhu Y. et al. (2022), Character 424.

-> This character is modified from DFC characters 76 and 93.
+> Giles et al. (2015)：“This character is modified from DFC characters 76 and 93.
 In part, this character describes patterns of variation among transverse otic processes that bear the hyomandibular facet (see characters 125 and 164).
 Transverse otic processes that lack a canal for the jugular are characteristic of many chondrichthyans (e.g. *Tamiobatis*, *Xenacanthus*).
 In cases where taxa lack a jugular canal and have a posteriorly positioned transverse otic process, this structure is typically called a lateral otic process (e.g. Schaeffer 1981: figs. 6, 21; Coates & Sequeira 1998: fig. 6).
 This character is composed as a compound because there are no further dependent characters.
-Mathematically, this should be equivalent to atomizing and using inapplicability.
-(Giles et al., 2015)
+Mathematically, this should be equivalent to atomizing and using inapplicability.”

 425. Canal, likely for trigeminal nerve (V) mandibular ramus, passes through the postorbital process from proximal dorsal entry to distal and ventral exit: (0) absent; (1) present.